Federal Aviation Administration (FAA), DOT.

 Vertical takeoff and landing (VTOL) mode means the aircraft state or configuration having the rotors orientated with the axis of rotation in a vertical manner (i.e., nacelle angle of approximately 90 degrees) for vertical takeoff and landing operations.

-VTOL/Conversion mode is all approved nacelle positions where the design operating rotor speed is used for hover operations.
+VTOL/Conversion mode is all approved nacelle positions where the Start Printed Page 1139design operating rotor speed is used for hover operations.

 VTOL mode RPM means highest range of RPM that occur for takeoff, approach, hover, and conversion conditions.